 Score explanation: The effect of climate change on the development of cardiovascular diseases is covered in the 1st MA year (thematic block "Cardiovascular system"), where the link to Planetary Health is made with the example of cigarette smoking (negative effects on cardiovascular health as well as on the environment, contributing to climate change).
-The effect of increased heat on cardiovascular health is mentioned in the lecture "Climate change and heat related mortality" in the 1st BA year (thematic block "Body/Subject/Environment") as well as in the seminar "Planetary Health" in the 3rd BA year (thematic block "Healthy-sick-tumor").

-The lecture "Environment and health" (thematic block "Body/Subject/Environment") covers the effect of noise pollution (e.g. traffic or night-time aircraft noise) on cardiovascular health.
-The link to air pollution is still missing.
+The effect of increased heat on cardiovascular health is mentioned in the lecture "Climate change and heat related mortality" in the 1st BA year (thematic block "Body/Subject/Environment") as well as in the lecture "Urban Public Health" in the 2nd MA year, specifically regarding climate change related heat stress in urban and suburban environments.
+This lecture also covers the effect of noise pollution (e.g. traffic or night-time aircraft noise) on cardiovascular health, as well as opportunities for improvements through urban planning.